ehmicky/modern-errors/README.md

 [`parse(errorObject)`](#parse) converts those error plain objects back to identical error instances.

-The original error type is preserved providing it is either:
+The original error type is generically preserved.
+However, it is converted to a generic `Error` if it is neither:

 - From [one of the types](#any-error-type) created by [`modernErrors()`](#modernerrorserrornames-options)